alimansouridev/alimansouridev/README.md

 Im currently in highschool, Canada

-- 🔭 I’m working to become a software engineer
+- 🔭 I’m working to become an engineer
 - 📚 Currently working/studying
 - ⚡ In my free time I work on several projects built to improve someone's workflow or life!